“This image is AI-generated and does not depict any specific car brand or model.”

 Volkswagen’s IQ.DRIVE® driver assistance suite includes adaptive cruise control, lane keeping assist, forward collision warning, blind-spot monitoring, and more.
 What’s great is that these features are no longer locked behind the highest trims.

-Crash Ratings and Real-World Safety
+Crash Test Results and Safety Features

 The 2024 Tiguan earned a 5-star overall rating from the NHTSA and received solid marks from the IIHS, especially in side-impact protection.
 That’s huge if you’re shopping with family in mind.